theherk/terraform-aws-apigateway-proxy/README.md

 ### Private

 Private rest api's can be created too, by passing `PRIVATE` as the `endpoint_type`.
-In this case the whitelist is used in conduction with given `source_vpce` to build the resource policy.
+In this case the whitelist is used in conduction with given `source_vpc_endpoints` to build the resource policy.

 ## Contributing